How do I give internet access to a Lambda function that's connected to an Amazon VPC?

 For Target, choose NAT Gateway.
 Then, choose the ID of the NAT gateway (nat-123example) that you created.

 Note: Make sure that the routes to your NAT gateway are in an active status.
-If the NAT gateway is deleted and you didn't update the routes, they're in a blackhole status.
+If the NAT gateway is deleted and you didn't update the routes, then they're in a blackhole status.
 For more information, see Delete a NAT gateway.

 The default network access control list (network ACL) in your Amazon VPC allows all inbound and outbound traffic.
-If you change the network ACL rules, then make sure that you still allow outbound requests from your Lambda function.
+If you change the network ACL rules, then make sure that you allow outbound requests from your Lambda function.

 Also, make sure that your network ACL allows the following inbound traffic based on your VPC configuration:

-• For private subnets that use a NAT gateway: allow inbound traffic on ephemeral ports 1024-65535.
+• For private subnets that use a NAT gateway, allow inbound traffic on ephemeral ports 1024-65535.

 Note: For more information, see Internetwork traffic privacy in Amazon VPC.